rhatdan/docker/docs/sources/reference/api/docker_remote_api_v1.19.md

 -   **memswap** - Total memory (memory + swap), `-1` to disable swap
 -   **cpushares** - CPU shares (relative weight)
 -   **cpusetcpus** - CPUs in which to allow exection, e.g., `0-3`, `0,1`
+-   **CgroupParent** - Path to cgroups under which the cgroup for the container will be created.
+If the path is not absolute, the path is considered to be relative to the cgroups path of the init process.
+Cgroups will be created if they do not already exist.

     Request Headers: